GerritCodeReview/plugins_importer/src/main/resources/Documentation/about.md

 member are automatically retrieved from the source Gerrit server and added to the new account in the target Gerrit server.

+If for any reason an user is no longer existent in the LDAP instance but it is listed as a group member, a local user account is created with the same username.
+Giving that such user is not longer active in the system, their account status is set to inactive.

-Gerrit internal users (e.g. service users) are never automatically created but must be created in the target Gerrit server before the import.
+Gerrit internal users (e.g. service users) should be created in the target Gerrit server before the import.
+Otherwise, an inactive local user is created with the same username.

+All locally created users are added to an internal group called "Imported Users".

 If the group name is occupied in the target system (a group with the same name, but a different UUID exists already), the group is